-Authorizes PUC to order the sale of an incumbent water utility, if after a notice and contested case, it determines that the utility
+Authorizes PUC to order the sale of an incumbent water utility if, after following notice and a contested case, it determines that the utility:

-- violates statutory or regulatory standards that affect the safety and adequacy of its service, - fails to comply within a reasonable time with a commission order regarding service safety and adequacy, - is unable to provide and maintain safe and adequate service, - through its continued operation, poses an unreasonable risk to public health or safety due to contamination, dilapidated infrastructure, or inadequate water or sanitary facilities, and - alternative actions to a sale have been considered but are impractical or economically unfeasible.
+- violates statutory or regulatory standards that affect the safety and adequacy of its service, - fails to comply within a reasonable time with a PUC order regarding service safety and adequacy, - is unable to provide and maintain safe and adequate service, - through its continued operation, poses an unreasonable risk to public health or safety due to contamination, dilapidated infrastructure, or inadequate water or sanitary facilities, and - alternative actions to a sale have been considered but are impractical or economically unfeasible.

 Requires PUC to establish a process for the sale of an incumbent water utility.
 States that the sale price will be determined through an agreement between the utility and the acquiring entity.
-Establishes that prior to opening a contested case, PUC must provide written notice that includes PUC's intent to open a contested case, identifies specific reasons and a basis for the intent, and provides the utility a reasonable opportunity to take alternative actions to the sale.
-Alternative actions that may be taken include
+Requires PUC, prior to opening a contested case, to provide written notice that includes PUC's intent to open a contested case, identifies specific reasons and a basis for the intent, and provides the utility a reasonable opportunity to take alternative actions to the sale.
+Authorizes alternative actions to a sale that can be taken, including: